jaypeeds/tweetable-code-in-apl/diamond.md

  		{⍵×⍵}5
 25
   ```
  - There is a Javascript based interpreter ngn-apl, which assumes 0 as the base of indexes: ⎕IO is zero and can't be reassigned without a DOMAIN ERROR.
+Go to https://repl.it/languages/APL to try the adjusted code:
 ```
 	((1+N)⍴A)[D←T⍪(1 0)↓⊖T←(⌽M),(0 1)↓M←((N,N) ⍴ 1,N ⍴ 0)×(N,N)⍴1+⍳N←(A←' ABCDEFGHIJKLMNOPQRSTUVWXYZ')⍳'C']
 ```